doc4d/docs/docs/API/HTTPRequestClass.md

 {http://}[{user}:[{password}]@]host[:{port}][/{path}][?{queryString}]
 {https://}[{user}:[{password}]@]host[:{port}][/{path}][?{queryString}]
 ```
-If you omit the protocol part, a https request is sent.
+If you omit the protocol part (http:// or https://), a https request is sent.

 For example, you can pass the following strings: